 The Oklahoma Department of Health report infant mortality rates to describe the occurrence of death to the state's most vulnerable population.
 The infant mortality rate is a key indicator of population or community health.
 By looking at rates, we can identify differences in infant deaths (for example, culture, poverty and race) and improve prevention efforts.

 The information listed is a measure of economic growth and development, medical and public health practice, and overall quality of life.
-The rate of infant deaths in Oklahoma currently exceeds the national rate and most other states, as Oklahoma ranked 39th in 2012.
+The rate of infant deaths in Oklahoma continues to exceed the national rate and most other states.

 African American infants are twice as likely to die during the first year of life as white infants.
 American Indian infants also are more likely to die before their first birthday.